 *Martin Paterson; painter whose mainly landscape work ‘aims to create something of formal beauty and wonder out of the randomness and uncertainty of nature’. *Sadly Martin died in late 2015.

-Alan Thornhill; sculptor, potter and painter.
+*Alan Thornhill; sculptor, potter and painter.
 Thornhill grew up in Fittleworth, living at Rotherwood.
-He has influenced many sculptors with his figurative and expressive work.
-He has written books, taught, is on film and public works include a sculpture trail in Putney.
+Thornhill has influenced many sculptors with his figurative and expressive work.
+He has written books, taught and is on film.
+His public works include a sculpture trail in Putney.
+Alan died in March 2020 – Fittleworth has been fortunate in having a Thornhill painting donated by the family, through Jon Edgar.
+Alan Thornhill was a tutor of sculptor Jon Edgar’s. *Alan did this year (2020).

-I would be very grateful to hear more about any of our local artists; including paintings by ‘Humphries’ and the large panel by Stuart Thomas James, that I have not had time to research.
-M Welfare (please contact me through the Parish Clerk for information)
+I would be very grateful to hear more about any of our local artists; including paintings by ‘Humphries’ and the large panel by Stuart Thomas James, that I have not yet been able to research.
+M Welfare please contact email@example.com